JamesBedson/USAT-Designer/README.md

 ## Setup Guide for macOS

 This guide will walk you through setting up **USAT Designer** on macOS.
+This build setup is currently not supported on Windows.

 ---